arnicas/interactive-vis-course/Week3/README.md

     });
 ````

+For more on the `data()` vs. `datum()` difference, see the [datum documentation](https://github.com/mbostock/d3/wiki/Selections#datum) and [this thread on SO](http://stackoverflow.com/questions/13728402/what-is-the-difference-d3-datum-vs-data).

 * More complicated, real table: [d3_table.html](d3_table.html).
 This example uses nested selections.
 Try to use breakpoints and logging to understand it.
 This is pretty advanced D3!
+This version uses an array of arrays that you create from your data, but you can rename your column headers however you like.

 A little more complex in the packaging:

 * [d3_tabulate_function.html](d3_tabulate_function.html): Uses a function to set up the table.
+This function requires the actual column names that are in the data to create the table, and uses an array of objects, not arrays!
+The downside is that the column names can't be prettied up in your code, it uses what's in the csv file.